umbraco/UmbracoDocs/umbraco-cloud/getting-started/migrate-between-regions.md

 1. Follow the [Deploying Changes](https://docs.umbraco.com/umbraco-cloud/deployments/local-to-cloud) article to push the Views, CSS and JavaScript files to the Cloud environment.
 2. Follow the [Transferring Content, Media, Members, and Forms](https://docs.umbraco.com/umbraco-cloud/deployments/content-transfer#media-items)article to transfer the media items to the cloud project.

-Verify that all schemas, files and content have been successfully deployed to your new _US project_ after the transfer.
+Verify that all schemas, files, and content have been successfully deployed to your new _US project_ after the transfer.

 ### Step 4: Migrate Media Items